williamsca/bargaining-upzone/paper/slides.md

 ---

 # National Background

+Impact fees (exactions) are land or cash in exchange for development rights

-Impact fees (exactions) widespread in US: **~48% of suburban communities** [(Gyourko, Hartley, and Krimmel 2021)](https://www-sciencedirect-com.proxy1.library.virginia.edu/science/article/pii/S009411902100019X)
+- Widespread in US: **~48% of suburban communities** in 2018 [(Gyourko, Hartley, and Krimmel 2021)](https://www-sciencedirect-com.proxy1.library.virginia.edu/science/article/pii/S009411902100019X)

-&nbsp;

-Impact fees
+Impact fees occupy precarious legal ground:
+- illegal taxes? regulatory takings?
+- federal courts have ruled land exactions must be **proportional** and **reasonably related** to development impacts
+- doctrine is expanded in 2014 to include **cash** exactions (*Koontz v.
+St. Johns River Water Management District*)

 ---

 # Virginia Proffer Reform Act of 2016

-Developers were uphappy with large cash proffers, lobbied state legislature for reform:
+Developers were uphappy with large impact fees ("proffers"), lobbied state legislature for reform:

 - Proffers must address impacts *specifically attributable* to proposed development
 - Applies to all **residential** rezoning applications filed after **July 1, 2016**
 - Parcel exempt if **high-density** or **near transit** (NOVA)
 - Increases ability of developers **to contest rezoning decisions** in court

-Substantial uncertainty over how courts would interpret the law; reform will be partially unwound in **2019**
+Substantial uncertainty over how courts would interpret the law; reform partially unwound in **2019**

 ---